ChaoLiAtRIKEN/TNLS/README.md

 Acknowledgement
 -------------------------
- * The code is modified based on the [TNGA](https://github.com/minogame/icml2020-TNGA)
+ * The code is modified based on the [TNGA](https://github.com/minogame/icml2020-TNGA).
+Thanks for their great efforts.